yongxin2020/LLM-Sum-Guidelines/README.md

 <span id='introduction'/>

 ## 1. Introduction <a href='#content'>[Back to Top]</a>
 This repository accompanies the paper *"Can GPT models Follow Human Summarization Guidelines?
-A Study for Targeted Communication Goals"*, which investigates the ability of prompt-driven LLMs (e.g., ChatGPT, GPT-4) to adhere to human guidelines for dialogue summarization.
+A Study for Targeted Communication Goals"* [https://arxiv.org/abs/2310.16810], which investigates the ability of prompt-driven LLMs (e.g., ChatGPT, GPT-4) to adhere to human guidelines for dialogue summarization.
 Experiments were conducted on:
 - **DialogSum**: English social conversations
 - **DECODA-FR**: French call center interactions